brownan/backathon/README.md

 Before a backup can be made, the backup set must be scanned.
 The scan determines which files have changed and therefore which files need backing up.
 In many backup programs these two functions happen together: files are scanned and backed up if needed in a single step.
-However, in Gbackup the scan routine is decoupled from the backup routine.
+However, in Backathon the scan routine is decoupled from the backup routine.
 This has several advantages:

 * Scanning can easily be replaced with an inotify watcher.
 Scans can then